Texas State Highway Spur 345: Route description

 Spur 345 follows Fredericksburg Road from the southern city limits of Balcones Heights.
 It crosses through that city, providing access to the Wonderland of the Americas shopping center, before crossing into San Antonio and intersecting Interstate 410 (I-410, Connally Loop).
-It continues north through the South Texas Medical Center before ending at I-10/US 87 (McDermott Freeway) on the northwest side of the city.
+It continues north through the South Texas Medical Center, crossing Wurzbach Road (which becomes Wurzbach Parkway further east), before ending at I-10/US 87 (McDermott Freeway) on the northwest side of the city.

 History

 Spur 345 follows the original routing of US 87 on the northwest side of San Antonio.
 The road was designated as US 87 along this stretch in 1935.
 It is named Fredericksburg Road because this road was, at that time, the main route to Fredericksburg, about 65 miles north of San Antonio.
 On January 26, 1962, when US 87 was rerouted onto the I-10 freeway to the east, the section of Fredericksburg Road was kept on the state highway system as Loop 345.

 It was signed as a business route of US 87 until 1990.

 On December 18, 2014, the section from I-410 south to I-10 was removed from the state highway system, while the remaining segment was redesignated Spur 345 as part of TxDOT's San Antonio turnback program, which returned 21.8 miles of roadways to the city.